clarkfitzg/phd_research/arrow/notes.md

 less code than would be needed otherwise.
 In other words, it's more general than a connection from R to any particular system.

+> What can we do with R / Arrow that's qualitatively new?

 ## Risks

 It will likely take months to produce decent bindings.
 This is time that